2008 CALIFORNIA BILL INFORMATION

 (Fish & Game Code)

-consent provision was deleted as was the one dog per hunter,
+oral consent provision was deleted as was the one dog per

-but the Fish & Game Commission would be required to consider
+hunter, but the Fish & Game Commission would be required to

-of one dog per hunter to aid in the recovery of deer.
+season, the use of one dog per hunter to aid in the recovery of

 Assembly Water, Parks & Wildlife Policy Analysis, April 1, 2008